stwalez/devops-pbl/project_3_files/project_3.md

 console.log(`Server running on port ${port}`)
 });
 ```

-node index.js

-You should see a Database connected successfully

-Ensure existing nodejs processes are terminated to avoid errors
+Ensure existing nodejs processes are terminated to avoid errors and then run node index.js
+You should see a "Database connected successfully" info
 ![nodejs_db_conn.png](screenshots/nodejs_db_conn.png)

 ### Testing Backend Code without Frontend using RESTful API